tysonmatanich/netlify-plugin-inline-env/README.md

 **Caveats**

-The plugin wouldn't replace more dynamic code like the following ones
+The plugin wouldn't replace more dynamic code like the following ones:

 ```
 console.log(process.env);          <-------- no concrete values, won't be replaced with an object